PL01/PL01/README.md

 <h1 align="center">Hi 👋, I'm Pablo Lara</h1>
 <h3 align="center">Full-Stack Developer with a knack for creative and artistic flare.</h3>
+<p>I enjoy making web applications that incorporate creative and artistic flare while being practical solutions for niche or big problems the world faces.
+React, JavaScript, Python are some of the many software languages and tools that I've developed from years of practicing.
+My main goals are to  work as a full-stack web developer in the tech industry where I can work with like minded and caring people who wish to impact the industry and the world we reside in while applying a sense of artistry in the technology we made.<p>

 - 🌱 I’m currently learning **Python and MySQL**